yhayat1/python-labs/Automation-Scripting/LAB02-Automate-File-Downloads/README.md

 ---

 ## 🙏 Acknowledgments
-Automation isn’t just about infrastructure — data fetching and scripting are just as essential.
+Automation isn't just about infrastructure — data fetching and scripting are just as essential.

 Happy downloading! 📥🐍